Thursday, 23 January 2025

 Amazon Prime Video now charges extra for Dolby Vision HDR and Dolby Atmos surround sound, alongside the introduction of ads.

 In a significant move, Amazon Prime Video has revised its subscription model, introducing additional fees for access to Dolby Vision HDR and Dolby Atmos surround sound.
-This change accompanies the recent introduction of advertisements to the platform, marking a notable shift in Amazon’s service strategy.
+This change accompanies the recent introduction of advertisements to the platform, marking a notable shift in Amazon’s streaming service strategy.

 Subscription changes and user impact